bigwiv/Biopython-cn/chr9.rst

     >>> print records[0]["GBSeq_organism"]
     Cypripedium calceolus

-You could use this to quickly set up searches ®C but for heavy usage, see Section?\ `9.15 <#sec:entrez-webenv>`__.
+You could use this to quickly set up searches ‚Äì but for heavy usage, see Section \ `9.15 <#sec:entrez-webenv>`__.

-9.14.3??Searching, downloading, and parsing GenBank records
+9.14.3  Searching, downloading, and parsing GenBank records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The GenBank record format is a very popular method of holding